Jury Service Informational Videos

 If any of these reasons applies to you, please contact the Spokane County Superior Court Jury Management Office in writing to explain why you should be disqualified as a juror.

 As stated on the summons, if you have not received a response from the Court within ten days of your written request to have your jury duty rescheduled or released, then your request has been granted.
 You can also log into the Jury Management Information system to check your status.
-If your request to be disqualified has been granted, you will be told when you attempt to log in.
+If your request to be disqualified has been granted, you will be advised when you attempt to log in.

 Requesting an Excuse from Jury Duty